-GRILL
+THE GRILL

-Caution: Accessible parts may be hot when the grill is used.
-Young children should be kept away.
+The door must be open when the grill is used.

-- Ensure gas cylinder/supply is connected and turned on.
-In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - Remove all accessories and packing that may be in the grill including any plastic coating that may be protecting the grill cavity surfaces.
-Clean the interior before using it for the first time, use soap and water and rinse carefully. - To light: Open door, push in the control knob and turn to full rate.
+Cautions:

+- When the grill is being used, accessible parts may be hot, young children must be kept away. - (2) Never cover the grill pan or trivet with cooking foil, or allow fat to build up in the grill pan as this causes a fire hazard. - (3) Keep all flammable material away from the appliance.

+To light the grill, push in the control knob and turn 90 degrees anti-clockwise to full rate.
 Hold a lighted match or taper to the burner and push the control knob in and hold.
 The burner should ignite and the control knob should be held in for 10-15 seconds before release.
-If the burner goes out, repeat procedure holding control knob for slightly longer. - 4.
-For models fitted with spark ignition the procedure is similar except that the burner can be ignited by depressing the ignition button which is located on the fascia.
-Ignition must be carried out with the door open, and if the burner has not lit within 15 seconds the control knob should be released and the grill left for at least one minute before a further attempt to ignite the burner. - 5.
-Please note the grill must only be used with the door open. - 6.
+If the burner goes out, repeat procedure holding control knob for slightly longer.

+For models fitted with spark ignition the procedure is similar except that the burner can be ignited by depressing the ignition button, which is located on the fascia.
+Ignition must be carried out with the door open, and if the burner has not lit within 15 seconds the control knob should be released and the grill left for at least one minute before a further attempt to ignite the burner.

 On first use of the grill, it should be heated for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
-A non-toxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke. - Although the grill does heat up quickly, it is recommended that a few minutes preheat be allowed. - 8.
-Flame Failure Device (FFD): the grill burner is fitted with a flame sensing
+A non-toxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke.

+Although the grill does heat up quickly, it is recommended that a few minutes preheat be allowed

-- probe which will automatically cut off the gas supply in the event of the flame going out.
-In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute. - It is normal for the flames on this burner to develop yellow tips as it heats up, particularly on Butane. - 10.
-Variation in cooking can be achieved by using the control knob to regulate the heat setting.
-In addition, the grill pan trivet can be reversed or removed to give a greater choice of grilling height.
-Always use the highest trivet position for fast toasting. - 11.
-To turn off: turn the control knob until the line on the control knob is aligned with the dot on the control panel.
+Flame Failure Device (FFD): The grill burner is fitted with a flame sensing probe, which will automatically cut off the gas supply in the event of the flame going out.
+In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute.

+It is normal for the flames on this burner to develop yellow tips as it heats up, particularly on butane.

+A reversible grill pan trivet enables the correct grilling height to be achieved.

+Fast toasting ....... trivet in high position Grilling sausages ...... trivet in high position Grilling steak/bacon .... trivet in high position Grilling chops, etc. .... trivet in low position Slow grilling .......... trivet removed

+To turn off, turn the control knob until the line on the control knob is aligned with the dot on the control panel.
 Always make sure the control knob is in the off position when you have finished grilling.

-OVEN
+THE OVEN